shipkit/shipkit-changelog/README.md

         revision = "HEAD"

         //The release version, default as below
         version = project.version

-        //Token used for fetching tickets; same token is used for posting - should remain unexposed, *no default* githubToken = "secret"

         //Repository to look for tickets, *no default* repository = "mockito/mockito"

-    }
+        //Token used for fetching tickets, *no default* githubToken = System.getenv("GITHUB_TOKEN") // using env var to avoid checked-in secrets }
 ```